 Since then Andro and Eve has secured Arts Council funding supporting both live events and a talent development strand, broadening their reach with an event in Doncaster (Nov 2019).
 In 2020, in response to COVID-19, the organisation has moved to an online delivery model, launching new workshop and training offers and has become a member of the Queer Arts North network.

-Andro and Eve was originally co-founded by Katherine Warman and Rhiannon Scutt.
+Andro and Eve was originally co-founded by Finn Warman and Rhiannon Scutt.

 What Our Audience say